tlaak/Dawnstar/content/posts/beauty-in-falling-leaves.md

 For me autumn has always represented something different.
 It's a start of something.
 It's often been the time when interesting things in life happen.
-Things that will define what your future will look like.
+Things that will define how your future will look like.

-Beginning of studies in a new school, starting in a new job, meeting new people, falling in love and starting a long lasting relationship.
+Beginning of studies in a new school, starting in a new job, meeting new people or falling in love and starting a long lasting relationship.

 I'm curious to see what's waiting for me this year!